IgniteUI/igniteui-docfx/en/components/themes/misc/bootstrap-theming.md

 #### Dark mode

-For our dark variant of the application we are going to use our newly created `$custom-dark-palette` so we have to include it in the `dark class` styles and also modify the `$theme-colors` map with the new values.
+For our dark variant, we are going to use our newly created `$custom-dark-palette`.
+We have to include it in the `dark` class styles and also modify the `$theme-colors` map with the new values.

-All the colors in the Ignite UI components come from the passed palette, therefore they fit nicely in the dark mode without any additional adjustments.
+All components in Ignite UI for Angular use colors from the passed palette, therefore they fit nicely in the dark mode without any additional adjustments.
 However, we have to do some more styling changes for the ng-bootstrap components:

 ```scss
 :host {